Relationship Intelligence for Financial Institutions

 Full security architecture documentation and infrastructure details are provided during evaluation under NDA.

-A defined path from source exports to reviewable relationship analysis.
+A defined path from your systems of record to reviewable relationship analysis, with an explicit remediation loop.
 No real-time integration required.

 1